vatzen/vatzen-ruby/README.md

 # VatZen Ruby Gem

 Ruby helper to connect your backend with VatZen [https://vatzen.com](https://vatzen.com).
-Before using the gem, we highly encourage you to check out [our official documentation](https://documentation.vatzen.com/) before using this module.
+Before using the gem, we highly encourage you to check out [our official documentation](https://documentation.vatzen.com/).

 ## Installation